Duki (rapper): 2017-2018: First breakthrough singles and Modo Diablo

-In late 2016 and early 2017 Duki continued to appear in El Quinto Escalón, now one of the most important competitions in Argentina and South America.
-Several of Duki's battles, along with his partner MKS, gained many views on YouTube, some of them becoming the most viewed battles in Spanish in history.
-Thanks to his increasing fame, Duki was signed to Mueva Records, and released the singles "She Don't Give a Fo" and "Hello Cotto" with producer Omar Varela to launch his music career.
-The first one was certified gold by Spain's PROMUSICAE, and both singles suprassed a 100 million views on YouTube, establishing Duki as one of the most promising trap artists in Argentina.
+In late 2016 and early 2017, Duki continued to appear in El Quinto Escalón, now one of the most important competitions in Argentina and South America.
+Several of Duki's battles, along with his partner MKS, gained many views on YouTube, some becoming the most viewed battles in Spanish history.
+Thanks to his increasing fame, Duki was signed to Mueva Records and released the singles "She Don't Give a Fo" and "Hello Cotto" with producer Omar Varela to launch his music career.
+The first one was certified gold by Spain's PROMUSICAE, and both singles surpassed a 100 million views on YouTube, establishing Duki as one of the most promising trap artists in Argentina.
 Two weeks later, he participated in Khea's single "Loca", with rappers Cazzu and Bad Bunny, which ranked 45 in the Hot Latin Songs chart and went gold by the RIAA.

-During 2018 Duki formed a trap trio with YSY A, the host of El Quinto Escalón, and Neo Pistea, another promising trap artist in Argentina.
-The trio published the singles "Quavo" and "Trap N' Export", gaining a lot of views in YouTube.
+In 2018, Duki formed a trap trio with YSY A, the host of El Quinto Escalón, and Neo Pistea, another promising trap artist in Argentina.
+The trio published the singles "Quavo" and "Trap N' Export", gaining a lot of views on YouTube.
 In March they performed in the Teatro Gran Rex, which was sold out.
 During May, Duki performed his single "Rockstar" with a live orchestra at the Premios Gardel, a performance that received a harsh critical reception, with artist Charly Garcia saying during his acceptance speech that "autotune should be banned".
 However, Duki didn't mind Garcia's criticism, stating that "he could say I'm a scumbag and I'd be happy anyway.
 I love him, I went to one of his concerts when I was younger.
 I respect him so much that I didn't even respond to him."

 During this year, Duki continued to release singles to reach further popularity.
 His singles "Si Te Sentís Sola" and "Hijo de la Noche" reached the top-10 of the Argentine rankings.
-However, during this time, Duki began to have anxiety attacks, and started a drug dependency, while living in a residence called La Mansión with the other members of Modo Diablo.
+However, during this time, Duki began to have anxiety attacks, and started a drug dependency, while living in residence called La Mansión with the other members of Modo Diablo.
 Duki decided to leave the house, and was helped by his family to recover.
 At the end of the year, Lombardo refused to sign with Sony and Universal, and was part of the jury of the Red Bull Batalla de Gallos contest, held in Argentina and won by fellow rapper Wos.
 He was also the cover of Rolling Stone Argentina.
 In December 2018 he released the single "Sin Culpa" with singer DrefQuila, that peaked at the sixth position of the Billboard Argentina Hot 100, the highest position reached so far by Lombardo.